ROCm/HIP/docs/how-to/hip_porting_guide.rst

   ``cudaMemoryTypeUnregistered`` is currently not supported as ``hipMemoryType`` enum, due to HIP functionality backward compatibility.

-The memory type translation for ``hipPointerGetAttributes`` needs to be handled properly on NVIDIA platform to return the correct memory type in CUDA, which is done in the file ``nvidia_hip_runtime_api.h``.

-In applications that use HIP memory type APIs, you should use ``#ifdef`` to assign the correct enum values depending on NVIDIA or AMD platform.
+When porting applications that use memory type APIs, ensure that you map the CUDA memory types to the corresponding HIP memory types appropriately.